Think about some of the most creative posters that you have seen throughout your life. I know that there are a handful that stick out in your brain.

 35. Improve almost any photograph with a duotone

-If you’re looking for a bold poster background, a duotone is perfect.
-Especially when you want to improve a stock photo.
-Or keep a consistent color palette throughout the poster, like in the poster example above.
+If you’re looking for a bold poster background, a duotone is perfect, especially when you want to improve a stock photo or keep a consistent color palette throughout the poster.

 36. Incorporate unconventional borders for a modern poster design